glowkeeper/Provenator/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](/docs/prs.md)
 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg?style=flat-square)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 This is the repository for **Provenator**, a prototype application for proving the origins of captured digital media.
 It does so using cryptographic tools and blockchain technology.
-By using the trust mechanisms of blockchain technology, the aim of the application is to show, beyond doubt, the provenance of any source of digital media.
+By using the trust mechanisms of blockchains, the aim of the application is to show, beyond doubt, the provenance of any source of digital media.

 **Provenator** is the result of the academic paper called, **Fake News - a Technological Approach to Proving Provenance Using Blockchains**, by Steve Huckle and Martin White, of the [University of Sussex Informatics Department](http://www.sussex.ac.uk/informatics/).
 That paper is going to be published in December, 2017, in a special issue on fake news for Mary Anne Liebert's [Big Data](http://www.liebertpub.com/big).

-If you would like to help with [further work](#1), then please email s dot huckle at sussex dot ac dot uk.
+If you would like to contribute, perhaps by helping with [further work](#1), then please email s dot huckle at sussex dot ac dot uk.

 ## Demo

-The instructions below allow you to play with a demo' of **Provenator**, which is running on [ipfs](https://ipfs.io/) and Ethereum's test network, [rinkeby](https://www.rinkeby.io).
+The instructions below allow you to use a demo' of **Provenator**, which is running on [ipfs](https://ipfs.io/) and Ethereum's test network, [rinkeby](https://www.rinkeby.io).

 **Provenator** is alpha software.
 [MetaMask](https://metamask.io/) (discussed below) is beta software.
 In other words, both have their 'rinkles'!
-If you are having problems, please email s dot huckle at sussex dot ac dot uk.
+However, if you are having problems with the demo', please email s dot huckle at sussex dot ac dot uk.

 ### Prerequisites

-To run the demo', you must first install the browser plugin [MetaMask](https://metamask.io/), which allows you to sign transactions on [Ethereum](https://www.ethereum.org/) networks. **Provenator** is running on [rinkeby](https://www.rinkeby.io), so once you've installed [MetaMask](https://metamask.io/), please set it to use [rinkeby](https://www.rinkeby.io).
+To run the demo', you must first install the browser plugin [MetaMask](https://metamask.io/), which allows you to sign transactions on [Ethereum](https://www.ethereum.org/) networks. **Provenator** is running on the [rinkeby](https://www.rinkeby.io) network, so once you've installed [MetaMask](https://metamask.io/), please set it to use [rinkeby](https://www.rinkeby.io).

 To add records to **Provenator**, you will need some test Ether.
 To get some, follow the instructions at the [rinkeby faucet](https://www.rinkeby.io/#faucet).

 ### Running the Demo'

 Load the live demo of **Provenator** by loading the following URL into your browser: [https://gateway.ipfs.io/ipfs/Qmd1wMefUk9k3ch9tcXAmWKDYmsuo3i4AVRSC6oLmZFueD/](https://gateway.ipfs.io/ipfs/Qmd1wMefUk9k3ch9tcXAmWKDYmsuo3i4AVRSC6oLmZFueD/).
-If you have not followed the prerequisites above (you have not installed [MetaMask](https://metamask.io/) and set it to use [rinkeby](https://www.rinkeby.io)), then **Provenator** will not load.
+If you have not followed the prerequisites above (if you have not installed [MetaMask](https://metamask.io/) and set it to use [rinkeby](https://www.rinkeby.io)), then **Provenator** will not load.

-If you want to get a record of an image already added to **Provenator**, you will not need any test Ether for this; download this image of an [evil cat](/images/evilCat.bmp), then click on the [Get Object](https://gateway.ipfs.io/ipfs/Qmd1wMefUk9k3ch9tcXAmWKDYmsuo3i4AVRSC6oLmZFueD/#/read) link on **Provenator**.
-Then 'BROWSE' for the [evil cat](/images/evilCat.bmp) image you just downloaded.
+Getting records from **Provenator** is free, so if you do not yet have any test Ether, you can get retrieve a record of an image of an [evil cat](/images/evilCat.bmp), which has already been added to **Provenator**.
+To find that record, download the [evil cat](/images/evilCat.bmp), then click on the [Get Object](https://gateway.ipfs.io/ipfs/Qmd1wMefUk9k3ch9tcXAmWKDYmsuo3i4AVRSC6oLmZFueD/#/read) link within **Provenator**.
+Finally, 'BROWSE' for the image of the evil cat that you just downloaded - **Provenator** should find its hash on [rinkeby](https://www.rinkeby.io), and retrieve the associated metadata.

 ### Demo' Screenshot

-Here's a tempting action shot of a very early prototype of **Provenator**:
+Here's a screenshot of a very early prototype of **Provenator**:

 ![Provenator homepage](images/fakeNewsApp.png)